 We know that one-size sleep studies do not fit all.
 We make it a priority to provide individualized treatment plans for patients who experience all types of sleep problems.
-At Lake Regional Sleep Medicine Clinic, you receive thorough assessments and follow-up care to meet your specific physical, physiological, mental and behavioral needs.
+At Lake Regional Sleep Medicine Center, you receive thorough assessments and follow-up care to meet your specific physical, physiological, mental and behavioral needs.

 Diagnosis and Treatment

 Lake Regional's sleep experts use a number of tools to diagnose sleep disorders, such as a physical exam, keeping a sleep diary, detailed evaluation of your health history, conducting sleep studies and more.